SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/NSCustomerServiceAgent/CheckIfCustomizedTemplates.md

 so.topic: reference
 ---

+# Bool CheckIfCustomizedTemplates()

 Checks whether the core html templates are customized

 **Returns:** Bool